Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee whose helpful comments improved the quality of this manuscript.
 AG is grateful to Chang-Goo Kim for very useful discussions regarding the analysis of disk equilibrium in simulations; Samantha Benincasa and Victor Robles for their helpful comments that improved the quality of this paper; and Bridget Haas for her unwavering support and encouragement during the course of the project.
-AG also acknowledges support from the National Science Foundation under grants DGE-0948017, DGE-145000, and DGE-1842165, and from Blue Waters as a graduate fellow which is itself supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993).
+ABG was supported by a National Science Foundation Graduate Research Fellowship Program under grant DGE-1842165 and was additionally supported by the NSF under grants DGE-0948017 and DGE-145000, and from Blue Waters as a graduate fellow which is itself supported by the NSF (awards OCI-0725070 and ACI-1238993).
 CAFG was supported by NSF through grants AST-1412836, AST-1517491, AST-1715216, and CAREER award AST1652522, by NASA through grants NNX15AB22G and 17-ATP17-0067, by STScI through grants HST-GO-14681.011, HST-GO-14268.022-A, and HST-AR-14293.001-A, and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 AJR was supported by a COFUND/Durham Junior Research Fellowship under EU grant 609412 and by the Science and Technology Facilities Council [ST/P000541/1].
 MYG, SW, and JS are supported as a CIERA Fellows by the CIERA Postdoctoral Fellowship Program (Center for Interdisciplinary Exploration and Research in Astrophysics, Northwestern University).
 TKC was supported by the Science and Technology Facilities Council astronomy consolidated grant ST/T000244/1.
 DK was supported by NSF Grant AST-1715101 and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 AW received support from NASA through ATP grant 80NSSC18K1097 and HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from STScI; the Heising-Simons Foundation; and a Hellman Fellowship.
 Support for SRL was provided by NASA through Hubble Fellowship grant HST-JF2-51395.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 The Flatiron Institute is supported by the Simons Foundation.
 This research was undertaken, in part, thanks to funding from the Canada Research Chairs program.
 Numerical calculations were run on the Quest computing cluster at Northwestern University; the Wheeler computing cluster at Caltech; XSEDE allocations TG-AST120025, TG-AST140023, TG-AST130039, and TG-AST140064; Blue Waters PRAC allocation NSF.1713353; and NASA HEC allocation SMD16-7592, SMD-16-7561, SMD-17-1204, SMD-16-7324, and SMD-17-1375.